nurulc/machine-learning/softmax.md

 #### Now if we scales x / 10  giving \[0.2, 0.6, 0.1, 0.4, 0.3]

-The relative sizes of the vales have not changes so the simple probability remanins the same, but look how the changes softmax to be largely useless.
+The relative sizes of the vales have not changes so the simple probability remanins the same, but look how the changes the softmax  values; now softmax is largely useless.

 ![](softmax-small-values.png)